liyi0206/Wearer-Performance-Prediction/project.md

 #4 factor to dummy **don't need
 ```

-The advanced preprocessing (which is not used as they don't improve the prediction accuracy)
+The advanced preprocessing (which is not used as they don't improve the prediction accuracy).

 ```r
 ### extra